Keith Miller (infielder)

-Keith Alan Miller (born June 12, 1963) is an American former professional baseball player who played in Major League Baseball as an infielder.
+Keith Alan Miller (born June 12, 1963) is an American former professional baseball player who played in Major League Baseball as an infielder for the New York Mets and Kansas City Royals from 1987 to 1995.

 College

 After leading Bay City, Michigan All Saints Central High School to a baseball state championship in 1981, Miller was selected in the 24th round of the 1981 Major League Baseball draft by the Cleveland Indians, but opted to attended Oral Roberts University, instead.
 He was drafted in the second round of the 1984 Major League Baseball draft by the New York Yankees for $75,000, however, the contract was voided when the Yankees were made aware of a knee injury Miller suffered at ORU.
 He signed with the New York Mets as an amateur free agent in September 1984 for $50,000.

 New York Mets

 Miller was a second baseman with some experience at third when he came up with the Mets in June of 1987.
 He went 2-for-4 with a run scored in his major league debut on his way to hits in each of his first seven games.
 At the end of the month, he was optioned back to triple A Tidewater with a .366 average.
 He came back up that September, and went 4-for-10.
 Overall, he batted .373.

 He began the season again with the Tidewater Tides in 1988, but joined the Mets by late May.
 He wasn't as successful as he was the previous season, going 0-for his first-10.
 He hit his first career home run on July 1 off the Houston Astros' Jim Deshaies, and went 3-for-6 in the extra innings loss to bring his average above .200 for the first time all season.
 He ended the season with a .214 average, the one home run and five runs batted in.
 On October 1, he made his debut as an outfielder.
 He handled the one ball hit to him (a line out by Tom Pagnozzi) cleanly.

 His 1989 season mirrored the previous season; he was called up from Tidewater in late May, and batted .231 with one home run and seven RBIs.
 In September, he began seeing more playing time in the outfield, and actually began the 1990 season as the Mets' starting center fielder.
 That idea was pretty much abandoned after the Mets acquired Daryl Boston from the Chicago White Sox, however, 1990 turned out to be the one full season of Miller's career in which he logged more innings in the outfield (423.1) than the infield (69).
 His best season as a Met turned out to be 1991, when he batted .280 with four home runs and 23 RBIs, all career highs to that point.